MikaelMarcondes/COVID-19/README.md

 # SARS-CoV-2

-Place to leave files of raw genomic sequences of SARS-CoV-2, aligned sequences using MAFFT, NEXUS files, phylogenetic trees using PAUP*, R scripts for own multiple sequence alignment and/or distance-based methods and so on.
+In this repository I have uploaded some files containing raw genomic sequences of SARS-CoV-2, aligned sequences (using MAFFT), NEXUS files of aligned sequences, phylogenetic trees (made with PAUP*), R scripts for own multiple sequence alignment and/or distance-based methods and the like.
+I'll be updating this repository as much as I can.